 The disadvantages: People who choose gastric banding sometimes have less dramatic weight loss than people who opt for more invasive weight loss surgery.
 They could also be more likely to put back on some of the weight they have lost over the years.

 Gastric bypass surgery is the most common type of weight loss surgery and makes up about 80% of all weight loss surgeries in the US.
 Gastric bypass surgery combines restrictive and malabsorptive techniques.
 It can be performed as a minimally invasive surgery or an open surgery.
 Your surgeon will divide your stomach into two sections, sealing off the upper section from the lower section, and then connect the upper stomach straight to the lower section of the small intestine.
 The surgeon will therefore create a shortcut for your food that bypasses a section of the stomach and the small intestine.

 The advantages: Weight loss is often fast and dramatic.
 Most of it occurs within the first six months.
 Weight loss can continue for up to two years after the procedure.
 Due to rapid weight loss, health conditions that are affected by obesity, such as high blood pressure, diabetes, high cholesterol, sleep apnea, arthritis, heartburn, and other conditions, often improve very quickly.
 You may also experience a dramatic improvement in the quality of your life.
 Gastric bypass also produces great long-term results and research has found that many people keep the majority of the weight off for 10 years or more.

-The disadvantages: Weight loss surgery options like this inhibit the body’s ability to absorb food.
+The disadvantages: Weight loss surgery in Mexico options like this inhibit the body’s ability to absorb food.
 This can cause rapid weight loss, but also creates the risk of serious nutritional deficiencies.
 The loss of calcium and iron in your diet could lead to osteoporosis and anemia.
 You need to be very careful with your diet and take food supplements for the rest of your life if you decide on this weight loss surgery option.